 The frequency response consistency is great.
 Assuming the user is able to achieve a proper fit and an air-tight seal using the assortment of tips that come with the headphones, they should be able to get consistent bass and treble delivery every time they use the headphones.

-Like most other in-ears, the soundstage of the Elite 25e is poor.
-This is because in-ears bypass the pinna (outer ear), and don't interact with it, while activating the resonances of the pinna is one of the key factors in creating a speaker-like and out-of-head soundstage.
+Like most other in-ears, the soundstage of the Jabra Elite 25e is poor.
+This is because in-ears bypass the pinna (outer ear), and don't interact with it while activating the resonances of the pinna is one of the key factors in creating a speaker-like and out-of-head soundstage.
 Also, because of their closed-back design, their soundstage tends to be less open than that of open-back headphones.

-The Jabra Elite 25e have a mediocre microphone.
-In quiet environments, speech recorded or transmitted with this mic will sound thin, muffled and lacking in detail.
-However, it will be decently intelligible.
-In noisy situations, they are able to separate speech from background noise in moderately loud environments like a busy street, but will struggle in louder places.
+They have a mediocre microphone.
+In quiet environments, speech recorded or transmitted with this mic will sound thin, muffled, and lacking in detail.
+However, it'll be decently intelligible.
+In noisy situations, they're able to separate speech from background noise in moderately loud environments like a busy street but will struggle in louder places.

-These headphones cannot pair with multiple devices at once like the 65e, and they are not Bluetooth 5.0 headphones.
+The Jabra Elite 25e can't pair with multiple devices at once, and they're not Bluetooth 5.0 headphones.
 The main pairing and multi-function button is also a bit stiff which makes it difficult sometimes to pair but on the upside, you get vibration feedback from the neckband to let you know when you paired which is nice.

 These are Bluetooth-only wireless earbuds with no wired option.
 If you want a similarly designed in-ear but wired, check out the Bose SoundTrue Ultra In-Ear.

-These headphones do not have a dock.
-If you want headphones that's versatile and have a dock, try the SteelSeries Arctis 7.
+The Jabra Elite 25e don't have a dock.
+If you want headphones that are versatile and have a dock, try the SteelSeries Arctis 7 Wireless 2017.
 However, they won't be as compact or as easy-to-carry around on your person.